Terry Barnes

 Is Australia finally taking anti-Semitism seriously?

-After four days of looking like a rabbit in the headlights, embattled Australian prime minister, Labor’s Anthony Albanese, finally started to act like a national leader willing to do what’s right.
-Yesterday, Albanese announced his government’s response to a plan to combat anti-Semitism proposed by his hand-picked special envoy on anti-Semitism, Jewish community leader Jillian
+After four days of looking like a rabbit in the headlights, embattled Australian Prime Minister Anthony Albanese, finally started to act like a national leader willing to do what’s right.
+Yesterday, Labor’s Albanese announced his government’s response to a plan to combat anti-Semitism proposed by his hand-picked special envoy on anti-Semitism, Jewish community leader Jillian

-Albanese has failed to step up after the Bondi beach attack
+Anthony Albanese has failed to step up after the Bondi beach attack

 It’s been three days since the jihad against innocent Jews at Sydney’s Bondi beach.
 A nation’s grief is swiftly turning to anger and Australia’s prime minister is floundering.
 As more is learned about the father-and-son killers who took 15 lives and wounded many more, questions are piling up.
 How did the father enter the country?